 JJC LH-JX100 II Lens Hood/Adapter Ring

 This lens hood doesn’t look as cool as the JX100, but it’s much more practical since it allows you to use the hood while also using the flash.
 Check out my LH-JX100 II review.
-By the way, the Fujifilm lens hood will not fit over this, as shown in their pictures.
+The Fujifilm lens hood will not fit over this, as shown in their pictures.
 It technically fits, but it’s too loose to stay on.

 Haoge Lens Hoods